 Interest is calculated based on a 360-day year except for ABR loans where the base interest is the JP Morgan Prime Rate, in which case it is calculated based on a calendar-day year.
-As of December 31, 2015, the first and second lien term loan interest rates including the margin were 3.15% and 11.0%, respectively.
+As of April 2, 2016, the first and second lien term loan interest rates including the margin were 3.18% and 11.0%, respectively.

 We may be required to make additional principal payments on the first and second lien term loans dependent upon the generation of certain cash flow events as defined in the 2014 Credit Agreement.
 These additional prepayments will be applied to the scheduled installments of principal in direct order of maturity of the ABR loans first and then the Eurodollar loans.
+There were no additional principal payments required for the year ended December 31, 2015.

 The 2014 revolver includes a commitment fee at 0.50% of the average daily amount of the available revolving commitment, excluding the amount of swingline loans outstanding.
-There were no swingline loans outstanding as of December 31, 2015.
+There were no swingline loans outstanding as of April 2, 2016.
 The fee is payable quarterly in arrears on the last day of the calendar quarters and maturity.
 On and after the first adjustment date, the rate will be determined based on the pricing grid below.